Sakura-hack01/Agriculture-Yield-Prediction-Model/README.md

 • Area/Region

-Click predict, the model will output the predicted yield and confidence metrices
+Click predict, the model will output the predicted yield and confidence metrices.

 ### View Analytics in PowerBI

 • Open PowerBI.

-• Load the privided .pbix file.
+• Load the provided `.pbix` file.

-• Ensure it is connected to `PowerBI Import.py` which will predict and then through visualization show us the result.
+• Ensure it is connected to `PowerBI Import.py` which will predict and then through visualization shows the result.

 ## Folder Structure